Alex Bayer: San Diego Chargers

 On September 6, 2015, the San Diego Chargers signed Bayer to their practice squad.
 On December 9, 2015, Bayer was placed on PS-Injured Reserved and eventually cut ending his short lived NFL career.

 Coaching career

 Otterbein

 Following his playing career, Bayer joined the Otterbein Cardinals football staff as a graduate assistant coaching the tight ends for the 2017 and 2018 seasons.
 He graduated in April 2019 with his Master's degree in teaching.

 Wake Forest

 After his graduation from Otterbein, Bayer reunited with his college coach, Dave Clawson.
 Bayer joined the Wake Forest staff as a special teams analyst, working closely with the Deac's special teams coordinator and tight ends coach, Wayne Lineburg.

 Valparaiso

 Bayer spent the 2021 season as the special teams coordinator at Valparaiso.
 His special teams led the nation in blocked kicks, with nine.

 Bowling Green

 In January 2022, Bayer returned to his alma mater, Bowling Green, after being hired by Scot Loeffler as the Falcons' special teams coordinator.

+Syracuse

+On January 21, 2026, Bayer joined Coach Fran Brown as the special teams coordinator for Syracuse University.